 Dr. King once said “Until you conquer the fear of death, you don’t know what freedom is!”

 I must admit that I am not free and have not been free for a long while.
 I have allowed Death to keep its sting.
-On this day in honor of this great man and his legacy, I am reminded that there is still a long way to go in this country and the world before we achieve the Dream.
+On this anniversary of the assassination of this great man, I am reminded that there is still a long way to go in this country and the world before we achieve the Dream.
 On this day with this faith I commit myself to change beginning with myself and with my fear of death.
 In other words, in a paraphrase from Gypsy Smith, “If you want to have revival, draw a circle around yourself and have revival in that circle.”

 So I am drawing a circle around myself.
 I am stepping out of my comfort zone beyond talk into places and experiences that make me uncomfortable into an engagement with people different from me.
 I am not expecting people to come to me.
 I am not expecting change to knock on my door.
 I am going to change.
 I am opening the door to difference and walking out.
 I am going to face my own mortality and cease to be afraid of what might happen if my changing causes others to change, to be uncomfortable, and so strike back against that change and me.

 Who am I to think that I must not suffer when I do anyway if one person in this world is suffering?
 Who am I to think that I must not hurt when I do anyway because one person in this world is hurting?
 Who am I to think that I must ignore death when my brothers and sisters the world over are giving their lives day in and day out because they cannot live as I do?

 I do not know where this path will take me, but I do know this: